CrystaCode/crysta-hackathon-materials/README.md

 - `AzureKey`
 - `DeploymentName`

-You’ll have **1 million tokens** to build your MVP—completely free.
+You’ll have **1 million tokens** to build your MVP completely free.

 But here’s the twist: we’ve added a fun challenge to get them!
 Instead of handing them over directly, you’ll retrieve these credentials by talking with an AI!